sarahalltamimi-coder/gov-events-data-pipeline/README.md

 ## How to run

-Easiest way: open `project.ipynb` in google colab, upload the 5 .py files and the csv from the files panel, then Run all.
+Easiest way: open `Public_Sector_Event_2026.ipynb` in google colab, upload the 5 .py files and the csv from the files panel, then Run all.
 The notebook in this repo already contains the outputs of a full run so you can read the results without running anything.